How Long Should Your Web Pages Be? (Size Matters!)

 But I get your disappointment.

-Maybe you thought that all you needed was to create a quick website, churn out a few words per page, and people would have magically started finding it?
+Maybe you thought all you needed was to create a quick website, churn out a few words per page, and people would have magically started finding it?

-Conditions needed for websites to show up on Google
+Conditions needed for websites to show up on Google (psst: this is what you must aim for)

-Basically, to get your website to show up on Google you must:
+Basically, to get your website to show up on Google, you must:

 How long does it take for a website to show up on Google?